 There are many sources that publish military expenditure for Sri Lanka, but because of the substantial divergences in the amounts reported it is difficult to judge which information is correct.
 I am nevertheless inclined to believe that the estimates provided by the IISS and the ACDA for more recent years are the most credible.
 A state of war has existed in several provinces in Sri Lanka, and this will naturally be reflected in higher expenditure on military activities.
-However, this has not had a negative effect on the social indicators thus far.
+Moreover, according to official figures kindly supplied by the Norwegian Embassy in Colombo budgeted military expenditure for 1996, approved by the Parliament in 1995, amounted to 38 billion rupees, the same as presented by the IISS.
+An additional amount of 12 billion was granted during the summer of 1996 bringing the total amount to 50 billion rupees, entailing a considerable rise in the military burden for 1996.
+However, the rising trend in military expenditure during the 1990s has not had a negative effect on the social indicators thus far.
 The country has the lowest infant mortality rate among all of Norway's main partner countries for development assistance, and the primary education rate is very high.